vmware-tanzu/tanzu-cli/docs/full/README.md

 ### Context management

 The CLI maintains a list of Contexts and an active Context for each Target type.
-A command from a plugin for use with a particular Target type will always be able to access the Context information necessary to interacted with the endpoint associated with the Context.
+A plugin command with a particular Target type will always be able to access the active context information by using the APIs exposed by the `tanzu-plugin-runtime` library.
+This will allow plugins to interact with the endpoint associated with the Context.

 ## CLI Configuration